mdbergmann/cl-swbymabeweb/blogs/20200830---Web_applications_with_Common_Lisp.md

       (is (= 1 (length (invocations 'controller.blog:index))))))
 ```

-`with-mocks` is a macro that comes with `cl-mock`.
+`with-mocks` is a macro that comes with _cl-mock_.
 Any mocking code must be wrapped inside it.
-To actually mock a function call we use the `answer` macro which is also part of `cl-mock`.
+To actually mock a function call we use the `answer` macro which is also part of _cl-mock_.
 The use of `answer` in our test code basically means: _answer_ a call to the function `(controller.blog:index)` with the result `(cons :ok "")`.
 Since the _controller_ does not yet exist we did define the interface for it here and now.
 This is how we want the _controller_ to work.
 We did define that there should be a dedicated _controller_ for the _blog_ family of pages.
 We also defined that if there is no query parameter we want to use the `index` function of the _controller_ to deliver an appropriate result.
-The result should be a `cons` consisting of an `atom` (_car_) and a string (_cdr_).
+The result should be a `cons` consisting of an _atom_ (_car_) and a string (_cdr_).
 The _car_ indicates success or failure result (the exact failure atoms we don't know yet).
 The _cdr_ contains a string for either the generated HTML content or a failure description. `answer` doesn't call the function, it just records what has to happen when the function is called.
-Let's move on: the `with-request` macro is copied from the _snooze_ sources.
+Let's move on: the `with-request` macro (below) is copied from the _snooze_ sources.
 It takes a request path and fills the `code` parameter with the result of the route handler.
-(This macro we have to copy to the test code, I'll show it shortly.)
 In the body of the `with-request` macro we can verify the `code` with an expected code.
-Also we want to verify that the request handler actually called the _controller_ index function by checking the number of `invocations` that `cl-mock` recorded.
+Also we want to verify that the request handler actually called the _controller_ index function by checking the number of `invocations` that _cl-mock_ recorded.

 Now to compile and run the test there are a few things missing.
 First of all the `with-request` macro.
 Copy the following to _routes-test.lisp_: